Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 PDF Epilepsy (Amrita Kochi)

 Experienced in complex epilepsy cases across all ages, including drug-resistant epilepsy in children and adolescents.
-Expert in LTVEEG monitoring and complete epilepsy evaluation for patients of all ages.
+Focuses on long-term video EEG monitoring and complete epilepsy evaluation for patients of all ages.

 View Profile